 What termite baiting system can you offer?

 At the moment, the only termite baiting system that we offer is BASF’s Trelona.
 The greatest benefit of Trelona (other than its great results) is that it allows us to create a barrier that has a mixture of a Termidor HE chemical soil treatment and Trelona bait stations.
-Therefore, we are limiting the baiting zone only to those areas where chemical soil is just not viable.
+Therefore, we are limiting the baiting zone to only those areas where chemical soil is just not viable.

 What if I already have an existing termite baiting system?